Soumaydep/Medical_ai_chat/README.md

 # MediChat AI - Medical Report Simplifier

 A full-stack AI-powered application that simplifies complex medical reports and provides follow-up Q&A using OpenAI's GPT-4.
-Upload medical images, extract text with OCR, and get easy-to-understand explanations in multiple languages.
+Upload medical images, extract text with OCR, and get easy-to-understand explanations in multiple languages. hello

 ## 🚀 Features